assafmu/wav2letter_pytorch/README.md

 ```
 ## Windows installation

-As of March 24, the repo runs correctly on a Windows 10 machine.
+As of March 24, 2020, the repo runs correctly on a Windows 10 machine.
 We expect to keep Windows support for the forseeable future.

 However, Windows is recommended only for spot checks - for actual training, use Linux.

 We recommend installing PyTorch with an Anaconda installation, and Microsoft Visual C++ Build Tools for kenlm and python-levenshtein.

-Tensorboard has not been tested on windows yet, so we recommend running with --no-tensorboard.
+FFmpeg for windows is a portable binary [from here](https://www.ffmpeg.org/download.html#build-windows)

 # Usage